CyberFlameGO/svnpython/Doc/library/pkgutil.rst

    returned.
 Items are only appended to the copy at the end.

    It is assumed that ``sys.path`` is a sequence.
-Items of ``sys.path`` that are not (Unicode or 8-bit) strings referring to existing directories are ignored.
+Items of ``sys.path`` that are not strings referring to existing directories are ignored.
 Unicode items on ``sys.path`` that cause errors when used as filenames may cause this function to raise an exception (in line with :func:`os.path.isdir` behavior).

 .. function:: get_data(package, resource)